 "I see."

-When Atem took his seat, a servant appeared without delay.
-Food was brought out.
+The moment Atem took his seat, a servant appeared.
+The meal was brought out.
 Bread, eggs, warm soup.
-Set quietly in front of him.
+Set down quietly in front of him.

-"Can you eat?
-I don't know whether you eat in the Underworld."
+"Can you eat.
+I don't know whether they eat in the afterlife."

 Atem reached for the soup.

-He brought it to his lips and warmth and salt spread through him.
-Atem said nothing for a while and drank the soup.
+When he brought it to his lips, heat and salt spread through him.
+Atem drank the soup for a while without saying anything.

 "It's good."

 "For now, think about how to get back.
-If I can't, think about something else."
+If I can't get back, I'll think of something else."

 "I see."

 Atem tore off a piece of bread and ate it.
-It was better than the Underworld's.
+It was better than the afterlife's.
 That much was certain.

 "What did you come up with yesterday."

 Atem sat down.
-The servant brought food the same way as the day before.
-This morning there was slightly more than yesterday.
+The servants brought the meal as they had the day before.
+This morning there were a few more dishes than yesterday.
 They must have been watching how he ate.

-At that, Seto looked up from the tablet and took in Atem's expression.
+At that, Seto raised his eyes from the tablet and looked at Atem's face.

-Simply put, he had a slack look about him.
+In short, he had a slack-witted look about him.

 "In one day."

 Atem dropped his gaze to the soup.
-The pause had the quality of someone searching for an excuse.
+It was the sort of pause that seemed to be searching for an excuse.

-"In Egypt, mostly I was… the process of becoming king was hard, and then I thought I'd become one, and it was combat.
+"In Egypt, most of it was becoming king — the process of getting there was hard — and then once I was king, it was battle.
 And then I died.
-In the living world too, it was mostly combat.
-Always fighting.
-No memory, no name, and still fighting.
-When I made it to the Underworld, I thought — finally, I can rest."
+In the living world it was mostly battle too.
+Always battle.
+Without memories, without a name, and still battle.
+When I was finally able to go to the afterlife, I thought I could rest at last."

 "You thought — meaning?"

 "I was made to be king.
 King of the Underworld.
 There are duties.
-Decisions to make.
-Judgments to hand down."
+Matters that must be decided.
+Judgments that must be handed down."

 Seto said nothing.

-"Yesterday, there was nothing.
+"Yesterday there was nothing.
 No one asked anything of me.
-Three warm meals, and I slept through the afternoon.
+Three warm meals came, and I slept in the afternoon.
 That was all."

-As he spoke, Atem's expression softened, just slightly.
-He was probably recalling yesterday.
-That face was nothing like what Seto had seen in the Underworld, or what had faced him in combat.
+As he spoke, Atem's expression eased slightly.
+He must have been remembering yesterday.
+That face was nothing at all like the one Seto had seen in the afterlife, nor the one that had faced him across the field of combat.

-It was not the face of someone who had spent a lifetime fighting.
+It was not the face of a being who had piled battle upon battle.

-It was simply the face of someone who had slept well.
+It was simply the face of a man who had slept well.

 Atem reached for the bread.

-The mansion had rooms to spare.
-One more person's worth of meals was nothing to a household of this size.
+The Kaiba mansion had rooms to spare.
+This was not a household of a scale to be troubled by one more person's food.
 There were servants.

-Atem was eating eggs right now, here, at this table.
+Atem was, at this moment, eating eggs here.
 With a slightly more unhurried hand than yesterday.

 Atem looked up.